surette/1uphealth/README.md

 # Getting Started with 1upHealth Dashboard

-The 1upHealth Dashboard app takes you through a workflow beginning with a user ID.
-After entering a user ID, the app will generate an access token which will be passed to all subsequent API calls.
-You'll be given a "Connect to Cerner" link, to log in to your Cerner health system and approve access to medical data.
+The 1upHealth Dashboard app takes you through a workflow to retrieve a patient's medical data beginning with a 1upHealth user ID.
+After entering a user ID, the app will generate an access token which will be passed along with all subsequent API calls.
+You'll then be given a "Connect to Cerner" link to log in to the Cerner health system and approve access to medical data.

-After approving access, return to the dashboard and press the "Get patient ID" button to retrieve the patient ID of the patient in the Cerner system.
+After approving access, return to the dashboard and press the "Get patient" button to retrieve the name of the test patient in the Cerner system.
 Then, you'll be prompted with a button to get all data for that patient using the FHIR $everything query.

 ## Prerequisites